charlestang06/foodblog/_recipes/domoda.md

 - `1 tbsp` lemon juice (from fresh lemon)
 - `1/2 cup` cilantro, chopped

-> Head a large Dutch oven over medium-high heat.
+> Heat a large Dutch oven over medium-high heat.
 Add the sunflower oil to cover the bottom.
 >
 > Once the oil is heated, add the onions with a pinch of salt and cook for 5 minutes, stirring occasionally.
 >